 - SWEET POTATO

-- GREEN SUPERFOOD POWDERS (spirulina, chlorella, barleygrass, wheat grass, moringa, blue-green algae’s)
+- GREEN SUPERFOOD POWDERS (spirulina, chlorella, barley grass, wheat grass, moringa, blue-green algae’s)

 FREE one week diet plan!

 It’s more specific, budget friendly, and everything has been worked out for you to get all the nutrients you need on a daily basis.
-It will not only help you to form new habits, but also understand food combining moving forward into your plant based lifestyle.
+It will not only help you to form new habits, and also to understand food combining moving forward into your plant based life.